1934 German head of state referendum: Hitler's rise to power

 Weimar president Paul von Hindenburg appointed Adolf Hitler as Chancellor on 30 January 1933.
 After his appointment, he wanted the Reichstag to pass an "enabling act" to allow his government to pass laws directly, without the support of the Reichstag.
 Lacking the two-thirds supermajority necessary to pass such an act, Hindenburg dissolved the Reichstag on 31 January.
 In the resulting election, the Nazis won 43.9% of the vote.
 Including his allies, Hitler enjoyed the support of 60% of the deputies, but needed the support of the Catholic Centre Party to reach the required threshold to pass the Enabling Act.
 After securing their support by promising to respect the rights of the Catholic Church, it passed 441–94.
 With its passage, Hitler had effectively become a dictator.

-However, Hindenburg technically retained the ability to dismiss Hitler.
+However, the president technically retained the ability to dismiss the chancellor.
 After all other parties were formally banned in July 1933, Hindenburg's power to dismiss Hitler was the only means by which Hitler could be legally dismissed, and thus the only check on his power.
 This fact was brought home to Hitler in the summer of 1934 when Hindenburg grew so outraged at escalating Nazi excesses that he threatened to sack Hitler and declare martial law unless Hitler acted immediately to end the tension.
 Hitler responded by ordering the Night of the Long Knives, in which several SA leaders, including Ernst Röhm, were murdered along with several of Hitler's other past rivals.